Skip to main content

 dest_ = postgres(csv_format=csv_format)

-Above we set csv file without header, with | as a separator.
+Above, we set the CSV file without a header, with | as a separator.

 tip